 The Department of Communication offers undergraduate and graduate programmes in Communication, English, Journalism and Media Technology.
 Graduates from this Department have brought passion and energy to professions such as teaching, journalism and public relations and the media.
 They serve in public and private sectors while others have ventured into cultural industries as entrepreneurs providing employment opportunities for the youth.
 Some graduates enrolled in the Master in English and Applied Linguistics programme affirming the need for post-graduate studies in the Faculty.

-As a country coming to terms with its multiple colonial heritage, the opportunity to enhance English capability in Namibia is one the Faculty takes seriously and the Department of Education and Languages offers this service in several ways.
+As a country coming to terms with its multiple colonial heritage, the opportunity to enhance English capability in Namibia is one the Faculty takes seriously and the Department of Technical and Vocational Education and Training offers this service in several ways.
 The Department services the University and wider community.
 The English for Academic Purposes, Professional Writing and Professional Communication programmes ensure NUST graduates have an improved English language proficiency.
 The National and Foreign Languages section offers additional opportunities for enhancing language skills offering other languages and additional English courses.
 The Department offers Technical and Vocational Education collaborating with stakeholders in the education and international development sectors.
 The TVET sector was identified as critical for driving youth skills development and employment in NDP 2030 and the Harambee Plan of Action.
 This has given impetus to our internal curriculum development process.
 Further, the global interest in enhancing and re-positioning TVET education has added to our own vigour to develop vibrant and relevant TVET programmes.
 The Department serves as a skills development hub for the university community in the areas of information and computer use technologies.
 In the age of knowledge and big data, I cannot underscore the importance of these skills for our graduates who enter a technology infused world of work.
 As the Generation Z torchbearers, our graduates must navigate local and global spaces seamlessly.
 It is our fervent desire to ensure they are properly equipped for the knowledge economy.

 The Department of Social Sciences offers a diverse range of programmes cutting across criminal justice, legal studies and public management.
 The criminal justice programme offers learning opportunities in policing and correctional management.
 The Department has developed crucial stakeholder partnerships with the Namibia Police Service and the Namibia Correctional Services.
 We value these partnerships given the challenges of law enforcement, peace, security and justice at national and global levels.
 We are committed to accelerating capacity development in these areas to ensure that Namibia can respond timeously and effectively to development needs and to meet the sustainable development goals.
 The public management programme has facilitated the development of critical capabilities at local and regional levels.
 The Department’s contribution to building capacity for good governance in Namibia and across the continent cannot be underestimated.
 As a Faculty, we believe our programmes will contribute to building just and safe communities and meeting the aspirations of the Africa Union’s Agenda 2063.